LogtalkDotOrg/logtalk3/library/NOTES.md

 [../docs/index.html](http://logtalk.org/docs/index.html)

+A plain Prolog version of the Unicode 6.2 standard is also included in the `unicode_data` folder.
+See its `README.md` file for details.

 As a general rule, always use the corresponding loader file to load library entities.
 The available loader files are described below.